 Yuck.
-Courtship really is a petri dish of evolutionary psychology.
+Courtship really is a harsh petri dish of evolutionary psychology.

 The other point being made in the article is that many women who spend their 20’s becoming powerful and independent (education, salary, etc.) often end up unhappy in their 30s.
 This is because when they finally achieve independence and look for men who have done the same, the realize they’re not looking for powerful, independent women in their 30s; they’re looking for attractive women in their 20s that will make them feel powerful.

 - In general, men pursue beauty while women pursue capability.
 And as such, women largely focus on how to appear attractive, while men largely focus on how to appear powerful.
 This makes it natural for there to be an inversion in marketability around age 30, since that’s generally when men becoming more capable (attractive), and women becoming less beautiful (attractive).

 - Most powerful men don’t want a powerful woman; they want a feminine magnifier for themselves, i.e., someone who makes them feel successful, and loved, and respectable.
 To most men, this is best achieved through a young, attractive, and kind/positive woman who focuses on him—not on herself.

 My overall feeling is that—like cancer and liver failure—none of this is ok.

 This entire wicked game of courtship and mating is a disease that comes with our mortal, animal nature.
 It’s some of the strongest evidence that we’re evolution’s sock puppets—with us being the sock and evolution being the hand.
 I look forward to a time when such games will no longer be necessary.

 Unfortunately this requires some significant changes to humanity, namely: